MicrosoftDocs/powerapps-docs/articles/connections/connection-azure-sqldatabase.md

 ms.date="06/07/2016"
 ms.author="anneta"/>

-#  Azure SQL Database
+# SQL Server #

 ![Azure SQL Database](./media/connection-azure-sqldatabase/sqlicon.png)

 Azure SQL Database provides an API to work with SQL tables.

-You can connect to an Azure SQL database and display this information in your app.
+You can connect to SQL Server database and display this information in your app.
 For example, you can use the gallery controls to display all the rows in a SQL table, or display a single row from a single table.

 This topic shows you how to add Azure SQL Database as a connection, add a SQL database as a data source to your app, and use table data in a gallery control.